 Which Are The Big 5 Animals Of Africa?

-This majestic group of animals encompasses elephant, rhinoceros, lion, leopard, and Cape buffalo.
-The term originates from days gone by as the five most dangerous animals in Africa to hunt on foot.
+This majestic group group of animals encompasses elephant, rhinoceros, lion, leopard, and Cape buffalo.
+The term originates from the late 1800s as the five most dangerous animals in Africa to hunt on foot.
+They were termed dangerous because of their behaviour when they feel threatened.
 Over time, this term has changed and now describes five of the largest and most popular animals to see on safaris.
+Thus, ticking off the big 5 is on many travellers bucket list.
+However, most parks and reserves offer more wildlife worth seeing roaming freely in their natural habitat.

 - African Lions are a vulnerable species, which is further hampered by their short life span.
 Over the past 25 years, the population of lions has declined with human conflict as a primary threat.